-- 7.40 This project proposes to enhance Army engineering equipment to support mobility of the motorised land force.
+7.23 This project proposes to enhance Army engineering equipment to support mobility of the motorised land force.
 Equipment includes:

-- Fast engineer tractors
+- Combat engineering tractors

 - 20 metre light bridging equipment

 - Lane way track laying equipment (metal carpet rolled in front of a truck)

 - Water purification/storage

-- 7.41 Additional engineering equipment will enable LAVs and LOVs to cross obstacles that may be encountered.
-Some engineering equipment may also be necessary to enable landing operations from the multi-role vessel. - 7.42 The policy utility of this equipment will be in supporting the LAVs when deployed on peace support operations in the Asia-Pacific region and globally.
+7.24 Additional engineering equipment will enable LAVs and LOVs to cross obstacles that may be encountered.
+Some engineering equipment may also be necessary to enable landing operations from the MRV.

+7.25 The policy utility of this equipment will be in supporting the LAVs when deployed on peace support operations in the Asia-Pacific region and globally.

-- 7.43 Current engineering capabilities are very limited and not oriented towards motorisation.
+7.26 Current engineering capabilities are very limited and not oriented towards motorisation.
 Additional capabilities are necessary to provide for the increase in the scale of mobility requirements associated with the increased number of vehicles in the motorised battalion.
-This also includes providing for the crossing of gaps and broken or soft ground, potentially including beach crossing from the MRV. - 7.44 The Army lacks water purification and storage capacity.
+This also includes providing for the crossing of gaps and broken or soft ground, potentially including beach crossing from the MRV.

+7.27 The Army lacks water purification and storage capacity.

-- 7.45 This project has links to the following projects and capabilities:
+7.28 This project has links to the following projects and capabilities:

 - Light Armoured Vehicle

 - Light Operational Vehicle

-- Multi-role vessel
+- Multi-Role Vessel

-7.46 The engineering equipment is required in 2003-04 to coincide with introduction of LAVs into service.
-This equipment could be acquired in tranches to spread the cost over several years.
+7.29 The engineering equipment is required to coincide with introduction of the LAV into service, starting in 2004.